Quantum correlations in molecular cavity optomechanics: Acknowledgments

 \section{Acknowledgments}

 P.D. acknowledges the Iso-Lomso Fellowship at Stellenbosch Institute for Advanced Study (STIAS), Wallenberg Research Centre at Stellenbosch University, Stellenbosch 7600, South Africa, and The Institute for Advanced Study, Wissenschaftskolleg zu Berlin, Wallotstrasse 19, 14193 Berlin, Germany.
-The authors extend their appreciation to Northern Border University, Saudi Arabia, for supporting this work through project number (NBU-CRP-2025-3021).
 This work was supported by Princess Nourah bint Abdulrahman University Researchers Supporting Project number (PNURSP2025R399), Princess Nourah bint Abdulrahman University, Riyadh, Saudi Arabia.
 The authors are thankful to the Deanship of Graduate Studies and Scientific Research at University of Bisha for supporting this work through the Fast-Track Research Support Program.

 \textbf{Author Contributions:} E.K.B. and P.D. conceptualized the work and carried out the simulations and analysis.
-D.R.K.M., R.A. and M.R.E. participated in all the discussions and provided useful methodology and suggestions for the final version of the manuscript.
+D.R.K.M., R.A. and S. A.K. participated in all the discussions and provided useful methodology and suggestions for the final version of the manuscript.
 A.-H. A.-A. and S.G.N.E. participated in the discussions and supervised the work.
 All authors participated equally in the writing, discussions, and the preparation of the final version of the manuscript.

 \textbf{Competing Interests:} All authors declare no competing interests.

 \textbf{Data Availability:} Relevant data are included in the manuscript and supporting information.
 Supplementary data are available upon reasonable request.